 In 2020, the Board adopted Shyft's human rights policy.
 The policy governs how we treat all stakeholders, including our customers, employees, business partners and participants in our supply chain.
 Consistent with our human rights policy, we became a signatory in 2021 to the United Nations Compact in support of principles relating to human rights, labor, environment, and anti-corruption.
 The Board is responsible for overseeing and periodically reviewing our human rights policy.
-Shyft's Chief Legal and Compliance Officer is responsible for its ongoing implementation and reports to the Board and its committees on any significant related issues.
+Shyft's CLACO is responsible for its ongoing implementation and reports to the Board and its committees on any significant related issues.

-People and Teams
+People

-The Board takes an active role in overseeing matters related to our people and teams, including with respect to inclusion and diversity, culture and engagement, talent recruitment, development, and retention, and in 2022 formalized its policy of allocating direct responsibilities for DEI and human capital management to the Compensation Committee.
-On a regular basis, the Chief Human Resources Officer, reports to the Compensation Committee on DEI, talent related developments and risks.
+The Board takes an active role in overseeing matters related to our people, including with respect to culture and engagement, talent recruitment, development, retention, and inclusion, and in 2022 formalized its policy of allocating direct responsibilities for human capital management to the Compensation Committee.
+On a regular basis, the CLACO reports to the Compensation Committee on talent related developments and risks.

 Additionally, Shyft's Compensation Committee oversees risks related to the Company's compensation programs.
-Each year, the Compensation Committee evaluates whether the design and operation of Shyft's compensation programs or policies encourage management to take unnecessary or excessive risks.
-In assessing Shyft's compensation programs for risk, the Compensation Committee evaluates program features that mitigate against potential risks for our executive officers, such as fixed base salaries; goals that are tied to specific company financial measures and payout caps for the annual cash incentive program; clawbacks for our cash and equity incentives; the quantity and mix of long-term performance-based and time-based equity incentives; and stock ownership requirements.
-In its annual review, the Compensation Committee concluded that Shyft's executive compensation programs and policies continue to provide an effective and appropriate mix of incentives to help ensure performance is focused on long-term shareholder value creation, and do not encourage short-term risk taking at the expense of long-term results.
+Each year, the Compensation Committee evaluates whether the design and operation of Shyft's compensation programs and policies encourage management to take unnecessary or excessive risks.
+In assessing Shyft's compensation programs for risk, the Compensation Committee evaluates program features that mitigate against potential risks for our executive officers, such as fixed base salaries; goals that are tied to specific company financial measures and payout caps for the annual cash incentive program; clawback provisions for our cash and equity incentives; the quantity and mix of long-term performance-based and time-based equity incentives; and stock ownership requirements.
+In its annual review, the Compensation Committee concluded that Shyft's compensation programs and policies continue to provide an effective and appropriate mix of incentives to help ensure performance is focused on long-term shareholder value creation, and do not encourage short-term risk taking at the expense of long-term results.